pauldambra/blog_source/_posts/2022-08-25-solar-panels.md

 Then there's the electricity we've used that we would have otherwise paid for.
 Our monitoring isn't detailed enough to know this value.
 Using Ofgem figures [British Gas suggests our household would use 4,300kWh electricity annually](https://www.britishgas.co.uk/energy/guides/average-bill.html).

-Our usage is around 3900kWh annually.
-Not all of that difference will be due to the panels but that's up-to around £70 a year more that we're saving.
+Our usage is around 3100kWh annually.
+Not all of that difference will be due to the panels - we're super careful about energy use - but that's up-to £200 a year more that we're "saving".

+#### Price rises

+The UK is having a terrible time of absent government and unrestrained, self-interested capitalism after an extended period of government by money-vampire.
+So, electricity is expected to soon be 52p/KWh.
+That potential 1200KWh a year less is then £600 a year.

 ## Payback time

-Folk seem unreasonably obsessed with the payback time of solar systems.
+Payback time is the time it takes for income and savings to pay for the cost of installation.
 Before Solar PV installation we had other work done on the roof.
-The payback time of that investment was infinity.
+The payback time of that investment in the roof was... ... infinity.
 No part of our house generated income before we got the panels.

+We were in the lucky position to care more about offsetting our environmental impact than the financial return on investment.

-Based on the last five years and assuming (despite what's happening right now) that electricity prices rise with inflation then the payback time is 15-20 years.
+However, based on the last five years and assuming (despite what's happening right now) that electricity prices rise with inflation then the payback time is 15-20 years.

 Over the coming years prices will rise, my kids will move out (🙏), and our electricity demand will fall.
-So I'd expect payback to be less than 15 years.
+So I'd expect payback to be more like 10-15 years.

-#### Price rises

-The UK is having a terrible time of absent government and unrestrained, self-interested capitalism after an extended period of government by money-vampire.
-So, electricity is expected to soon be 52p/KWh.
-That potential 400KWh a year is then £208 a year.
+But I'm not relying on it!

 ## Would I recommend you get panels?